Master Git Reset, Rebase, and Cherry-Pick

 Why this prompt works

 <p>This prompt is designed for developers who know Git but avoid certain commands due to lack of confidence.
-By requesting ASCII diagrams for git reset, the prompt forces the AI to visualize state changes (working directory, index, HEAD) that are often explained only in text, thus poorly understood.</p><p>The request for concrete use cases for each command is fundamental: many developers know the syntax of git rebase -i without knowing in which situation to apply it.
-Contextualization in real scenarios (cleaning up commits before a PR) is what transforms theoretical knowledge into practical skill.</p><p>The final decision table ('when to use what') is the most immediately useful deliverable: it allows quickly finding the right command in the heat of action, without having to reread the complete explanation each time.</p>
+By requesting ASCII diagrams for git reset, the prompt forces the AI to make visual the state changes (working directory, index, HEAD) that are often explained only in text, thus poorly understood.</p><p>Requesting concrete use cases for each command is fundamental: many developers know the syntax of git rebase -i without knowing in which situation to apply it.
+Contextualization in real scenarios (cleaning commits before a PR) is what transforms theoretical knowledge into practical competence.</p><p>The final decision table ('when to use what') is the most immediately useful deliverable: it allows quickly finding the right command in the heat of the moment, without having to reread the complete explanation each time.</p>

 Use Cases